SindreKjelsrud/kjelsrud.dev/content/en_resume.md

 _Jan.
 2022 - present_

 > This role includes administrative tasks, convene meetings, etc. As well as the regular member tasks.
-> During my leadership we've gotten two more members and two new clients, plus we've hosted an successful Capture The Flag event.
+> During my leadership we got two more members, two new clients and we hosted an successful Capture The Flag event.

 ---